U1F4F1/PowerBottomSheet/README.md

 # 🔋 PowerBottomSheet 🔋

 A BottomSheet library for Android.
+This attempts to recreate the experience of the Google Maps BottomSheet through the use of CoordinatorLayout Behaviors.

 [![](https://jitpack.io/v/u1f4f1/PowerBottomSheet.svg?style=flat-square)](https://jitpack.io/#u1f4f1/PowerBottomSheet)